Updated: 08/15/2025

 5. Team member on this subject shall be included in the in-service training for Resident Rights and Emergency Procedures.

-6. Essential caregivers shall sign in to a log sheet acknowledging understanding heir understanding by signing in, they agree to follow the community visitation policies.
+6. Essential caregivers shall sign in to a log sheet acknowledging understanding their understanding by signing in, they agree to follow the community visitation policies.
+There is no limit on essential care givers, family, or visitors amount of time they are permitted to visit.

-2. The visitor shall sign this policy acknowledging an understanding of visitation policies.
-Failure of visitors to adhere to the policy shall result in suspension of in- person visitation.
+2. The policy shall be posted in the community in a conspicuous area accessible to visitors.
+Failure of visitors to adhere to the policy shall result in suspension of in-person visitation.
+Essential caregivers cannot be restricted.

 3. The Visitor shall not be required to submit proof of vaccination or immunization.